East Lancashire Hospitals NHS Trust

+East Lancashire Hospitals NHS Trust (ELHT) is an NHS hospital trust in Lancashire, managing Royal Blackburn Teaching Hospital, Burnley General Teaching Hospital and 2 community hospitals.

+History

-East Lancashire Hospitals NHS Trust is an NHS hospital trust in Lancashire, England.
-It was established on 1 September 2002, as the result of a locally controversial, cost saving merger of Blackburn Hyndburn & Ribble Valley NHS Trust and Burnley Health Care NHS Trust, first announced in September 1999.
+The Trust was established on 1 September 2002, as the result of a locally controversial, cost saving merger of Blackburn Hyndburn & Ribble Valley NHS Trust and Burnley Health Care NHS Trust, first announced in September 1999.

 Shazad Sarwar was appointed chair in 2022.
 He was Deputy Chair of Airedale NHS Foundation Trust and has held many non-executive roles.

 Hospitals

 The trust's two major bases are the Royal Blackburn Teaching Hospital, and the Burnley General Teaching Hospital.
 The Trust's headquarters and the majority of management is based at the Royal Blackburn Hospital, the larger of the two.

-The trust manages three further hospitals:
+The trust manages two further hospitals: